 Programs at foreign universities

 Students may enroll directly at foreign universities and colleges.
 Some programs sponsored by foreign universities are especially designed to meet the needs of English-speaking students, with courses offered in English as well as the language of the host country.
 Some foreign universities admit undergraduates as special students, which is similar to taking classes in the country as an auditor or part-time student.
-In these cases transferring credit from foreign universities may be more difficult.
+In these cases receiving credit from Marymount for courses taken at foreign universities may be more difficult.

 FINANCING STUDY ABROAD